 In a small bowl, stir together the soy sauce, maple syrup, cider vinegar, liquid smoke, paprika, onion powder, and garlic.
 Lightly brush some of the mixture over each of the portobello strips.

-Place a nonstick grill pan over medium heat.
+Oil the bottom of a nonstick grill pan and place it over medium heat.
 When the pan is hot, add the mushroom strips in a single layer (work in batches if needed).
 Cook the strips for about 4 minutes on each side, brushing them with the soy sauce mixture as they cook, until tender and browned.

 Divide the strips into buns, placing 2 to 3 into each bun.
 Top with toppings of choice and serve.